RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 Click  `Ctrl + Shift + A` and type `ZRAPH_DATA_GENERATOR` - mark it and press *OK*.
 Click into the opened source code editor and Press *F9* to run the class as ABAP Application (Console).
 You'll see some outputs confirming that room reservation and hotel data has been generated in the SAP system.
 Great, we're good to go!

 ### 6. Install SAP Business Application Studio
 Our final step is to configure the Business Application Studio (BAS) which is the development environment for the FrontEnd.
 Here, our browser applications will be implemented later on.
-To get started, open the [BTP Cockpit](https://account.hanatrial.ondemand.com/trial/) again.
+To get started, open the <a href="https://account.hanatrial.ondemand.com/trial/" target="_blank">BTP Cockpit</a> again.
 Here, click on you *trial* subaccount, select *Services*, then *Instances and Subscriptions* on the left.
 Now click the *Go to Application* link for the *SAP Business Application Studio* and accept the legal disclaimer.

 Once the BAS has opened, you'll have to *Create Dev Space*: Select the name *Fiori* and the application type *SAP Fiori* and click on *Create Dev Space*.
 Your Dev Space will automatically be started - this takes some minutes.
 Meanwhile you can store a browser bookmark for the BAS.
 Once it's *running*, open the Dev Space.